 Graduate skills and career opportunities

-Former graduates of Trinity Chemistry are working in companies such as Henkel, Pfizer, GlaxoSmithKline and Bristol Meyers Squib.
-Patent offices, government advisory and information services, libraries, public analytical laboratories, schools and third-level institutions also employ our chemists.
+Former Trinity Chemistry graduates are working in companies such as Henkel, Pfizer, Allergan, GlaxoSmithKline and Bristol-Myers Squibb.
+Patent offices, government advisory and information services, food science, public analytical laboratories, schools and third level institutions also employ our chemists.

 Your degree and what you’ll study